Using Innovative Drilling Technology to Ensure Long Term Access for Ageing Reservoirs

 Many of the biggest energy reserves in the UK now lie in so-called High-Pressure/High-Temperature (HP/HT) reservoirs.
 Drilling these reservoirs is extremely challenging with reservoir pressures up to 1,100 bar and temperatures beyond 200°C. Once discovered and put into production, the pressure in the reservoir reduces as gas is removed and carried to surface.
 This pressure reduction in the reservoir creates a situation where the reservoir is at a pressure much lower than that of the rock formation immediately above it.
 The drilling mud must be kept at a density heavy enough to hold back the formation fluids but not be too heavy to fracture and damage the now depleted reservoir.
 Managing this balancing act successfully without fracturing the reservoir is critical to be able to drill wells on ageing HP/HT reservoirs.

 A team from Total Exploration and Production in the UK has been studying new types of drilling mud to help address the challenge of drilling wells in depleted HP/HT reservoirs.
 Over the last seven years experiments have been carried out to develop what we call ‘Intelligent Mud’.
 This mud contains microscopic solids within the fluids which creates tiny fractures and instantly seals them to reinforce and strengthen the formation.

-In March 2015 we used the ‘Intelligent Mud’ on a new well in the North Sea.
+We used the ‘Intelligent Mud’ on a new well in the North Sea.
 The results were very successful and allowed us to drill depleted zones of a reservoir previously thought impossible.
 Not only did this secure access to the reservoir on this well, it also gives confidence in what can be achieved with ‘Intelligent Mud’ in future wells.
 Extending the field life for HP/HT reservoirs will not only produce more energy, but also better energy as we will have to drill fewer wells over the course of a reservoir’s lifespan.